datalimited/ensembles/text/figs.md

 The y-axis represents across-population Spearman rank-order correlation.
 The top-left corner contains methods with the best performance across the two metrics.
 The colour shading represents bias (median relative error): white points are unbiased, blue points represent methods that predict $\widehat{B/B_\mathrm{MSY}}$ values that are too high, red points represent methods that predict $\widehat{B/B_\mathrm{MSY}}$ values that are too low.
-These performance metrics are derived from the data in Fig.~\ref{fig:hexagon} and based on repeated three-fold cross-validation testing.
+These performance metrics are derived from the data in Fig.~\ref{fig:hexagon} and based on repeated three-fold cross-validation testing. \textit{(TODO: I'll tweak the labels to avoid overlap near the end.
+Otherwise, they move slightly with every little thing we tweak in the analysis.)}.
 }
 \label{fig:performance}
 \end{center}